 First and foremost, we need to maintain static and dynamic content on our NCGOP website much more effectively.
 It has been poorly maintained for years.
 I will assign responsibility for its future maintenance and personally check it daily to ensure it meets standards in educating and informing party operatives and the general public on our events, our message and our brand.

-It is a NCGOP state-level responsibility to receive the statewide voter registration database and merge that data in with other authoritative commercial sources that can help us know all about the state’s prospective voter base.
+It is an NCGOP state-level responsibility to receive the statewide voter registration database and merge that data in with other authoritative commercial sources that can help us know all about the state’s prospective voter base.
 With proper management of that data, using appropriate application software, we will enable our county and precinct leaders to prepare useful walk and call plans that optimize their outreach in voter registration drives and get-out-the-vote (GOTV) efforts.
-This one improvement, alone, would have changed the outcome in the Governor’s race and the Supreme Court race last fall.
+This one improvement, alone, would have changed the outcome in the Governor’s race in 2016 and the Supreme Court races in both 2016 and 2018.

-It is also a NCGOP party responsibility to share best practices in the use of digital methods across the state.
-Aside from the great work of our current DCCA Chairwoman, Lee Green, very little has been done to share best practices in use of social media, mass communications, and emerging new media for messaging and voter outreach.
+It is also an NCGOP party responsibility to share best practices in the use of digital methods across the state.
+Very little has been done to share best practices in use of social media, mass communications, and emerging new media for messaging and voter outreach.

 Learn more about Jim Womack here.